DeepAI-Research/Distributask/README.md

 ```

-This script configures the environment, registers a sample function, creats a queue of tasks, and monitors its execution on some workers.
+This script configures the environment, registers a sample function, creates a queue of tasks, and monitors its execution on some workers.

 ### Command Options